HannahBurgoyne/todo-fullstack/README.md

 # Todo-Fullstack
 This is a Dev Academy Aotearoa project which I was challenged to finish and deploy.
 I was given an existing boilerplate and styling, and used this to build a fullstack application which shows a user a list of 'todos', or tasks and the status of those tasks.
 Once I finished developing the app, I deployed it using Dokku.
 This was my first time deploying a project.

+✨I have now redeployed this project on Railway.
+[View it here!](https://todo-fullstack.up.railway.app/)

 --------
 ### Tech stack:
 - Node.js